 - Think about current clinical problems or “hot topics” for your teaching session.

 - Identify possible articles to use for your learning needs.
-(Additional articles will be provided in the Workshop Materials.)
+Additional articles will be provided in the Workshop Materials.

 What resources are available to help you prepare for your teaching?

-- Self-study time is available every day
+- Self-study and reflection is available every day.

 - A computer lab and librarians are available to help you find articles and relevant content.